liath/delete-package-versions/README.md

   # Cannot be used with `num-old-versions-to-delete`.
   delete-only-untagged-versions:

+  # If true, action deletes nothing and only logs the versions that would be deleted.
+  # Defaults to false.
+  dry-run:

   # If true it will also ignore tags matching the regex provided in `ignore-versions`
   # Defaults to false.
   # Can only be used with `ignore-versions`.